 The best part, however, was that they had gotten a member of the gym, who also happens to be a pastry chef at a local restaurant, to make us cupcakes for after the workout.
 Because really, when you’re pregnant, what workout shouldn’t be followed by cupcakes?

-But for now, let’s just talk about/look at/enjoy/shove our faces with these pumpkin cupcakes.
+But for now, let’s just talk about/look at/enjoy/shove our faces with these paleo pumpkin pie cupcakes.
 I wish I could tell you that you won’t want more than one, but that’s a lie.
 They’re kind of the consistency of pumpkin pie, but a bit denser, and the icing is so light that it’s fluffy and airy and not filling, which means that you just want to keep eating them.

 Now, I modified this recipe slightly, but I think for the better – I increased the amounts so you get double the amount of cupcakes.
 Because the only thing better than half the cupcakes is double the cupcakes.
 Or something like that.

 Note: You’ll need to pop your can of coconut milk in the fridge ahead of time to get it to separate!
 I just keep one in the fridge for occasions such as pumpkin cupcakes, but if you’re not a do-aheader like me, you’ll need to make sure that step happens first!

 Let me tell you about this icing though.
 You do NOT need to double the icing recipe.
 The meringue whips up SO FLUFFY and increases in volume in a hurry.
 I doubled it and had no idea what to do with the rest of it.

 I ended up experimenting with meringue cookies in about 6 different ways.
 I did finally get them to work, but now I have a huge tupperware of meringue cookies in my fridge that no one seems to want to eat because we are meringued out.